The following Personal Tax guidance note Produced by Tolley provides comprehensive and up to date tax information covering:

-Residence is one of the key factors you should consider when deciding whether, or to what extent, an individual is liable to tax in the UK.
+Residence is one of the key factors you should consider when deciding whether, or to what extent, an individualis liable to tax in the UK.
 From 6 April 2013, an individual’s residence status is determined using the statutory residence test (also known as the SRT).

 This guidance note covers the definitions which are important for the statutory residence test and includes references to the HMRC guidance on the test in RDRM11000 onwards (which was published in RDR3 prior to August 2019).

 Note that the conditions of the tests are modified for those who work on ships, planes or lorries.
-These people were known as ‘international transport workers’ under previous draft versions of the legislation, but are referred to in Finance Act 2013, Sch 45 as people with a ‘relevant job’ on board a vehicle, aircraft or ship.
+These people were known as ‘international transport workers’ under previous draft versions of the legislation, but are referred to in FA 2013, Sch 45 as people with a ‘relevant job’ on board a vehicle, aircraft or

 **Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.